How-to import ebooks

 Documents can be transferred with iTunes File Sharing to the Yomu iOS app.

-Connect a device to your computer and open iTunes or the Finder app on Mac Catalina.
+Connect a device to your computer and open iTunes or the Finder app on Mac Catalina or later.
 Navigate to the attached device and open the Files tab where the Yomu app will be listed.
 Add or simply drop your ebooks to the Yomu section.

 AirDrop